 In February 2022, the three-year cumulative inflation rate in Turkey exceeded 100 percent.
-As a result, effective April 1, 2022, the functional currency of the Company's Turkish subsidiaries was changed to the U.S. dollar, the reporting currency of the parent.
-The impact of recognizing foreign currency gains and losses resulting from this change in functional currency were not material to the period.
+As a result, effective April 1, 2022, the functional currency of the Company's Turkish subsidiaries will be changed to the U.S. dollar, the reporting currency of the parent.
+Although net monetary assets of the Turkish subsidiaries are not material to the Company, this change in functional currency may result in incremental foreign exchange gains or losses in future periods that cannot be quantified at the present time.